alexgorji/musicscore/docs/intro.rst

 =========

 The goal of this package is to simplify the use of musicxml elements.
-The tree structure of a score plays here a fundamental role and is being controlled via :obj:`~musictree.musictree.MusicTree` parent class.
-Most of the objects in this hierarchy are closely connected to the corresponding objects in musicxml package and are descendents of :obj:`~musictree.xmlwarpper.XMLWrapper` class with an :obj:`~musictree
+The tree structure of a score plays here a fundamental role and is being controlled via :obj:`~musictree.core.MusicTree` parent class.
+Most of the objects in this hierarchy are closely connected to the corresponding objects in musicxml package and are descendents of :obj:`~musictree.xmlwrapper.XMLWrapper` class with an :obj:`~musictree
 .xmlwarpper.XMLWrapper.xml_object` attribute.
-There are though some other important classes like :obj:`~musictree.beat.Beat` or
-:obj:`~musictree.chord.Chord` which don't have any direct equivalents in the musicxml structure.
+There are though some other important classes like :obj:`~musictr.beat.Beat` or :obj:`~musictree.chord.Chord` which don't have any direct equivalents in the musicxml structure.

 A musictree consists of a root :obj:`~musictree.score.Score` and its 9 descending layers: